 Development and associated construction threaten the piping plover in its migration and wintering range by degrading, fragmenting, and eliminating habitat.
 Constructing buildings and infrastructure adjacent to the beach can eliminate roosting and loafing habitat within the development's footprint and degrade adjacent habitat by replacing sparsely vegetated dunes or back-barrier beach areas with landscaping, pools, fences, etc. In addition, bayside development can replace foraging habitat with finger canals, bulkheads, docks and lawns.
 High-value plover habitat becomes fragmented as lots are developed or coastal roads are built between oceanside and bayside habitats.
-Development activities can include lowering or removing natural dunes to improve views or grade building lots, planting vegetation to stabilize dunes, and erecting sand fencing to establish or stabilize continuous dunes in developed areas; these activities can further degrade, fragment, and eliminate sparsely vegetated and unvegetated habitats used by the piping plover and other wildlife.
+Development activities can include lowering or removing natural dunes to improve views or grade building lots, planting vegetated and unvegetated habitats used by the piping plover and other wildlife.
 Development and construction of other infrastructure in close proximity to barrier beaches often creates economic and social incentives for subsequent shoreline stabilization projects, such as shoreline hardening and beach nourishment.